zaorsha/dander/README.md

 ### Known Bugs
 ---
-- Adding distance only works the first time.
-Subsequent attempts act unexpectedly.
+- Adding distance only works the first time within the distance stats.
+Subsequent additions act unexpectedly.
+- Route colour only changes after first distance addition
+- Only the initial distance added is committed to the db

 ### Changelog